Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample07_Read.md

 ## Examples

-The following sections provide code snippets using the `client` created above, covering using ImageAnalysis to read text from an image:
+The following sections provide code snippets using ImageAnalysis to read text from an image:

 ### Authenticate the client